 The mood we are in before we go to sleep carries over to the next morning, so you are setting yourself up for starting the next day in a bad mood.
 Odds are you don’t need all that negative information you are taking in from the news, and you will function just fine without it.

 Replace the news you were taking in with such things as motivational tapes, uplifting music, and sites such as happynews.com that stress good news.
+Or read self motivation intentional quotes that uplift your spirit.
 Also, reading empowering books helps a great deal.
 Books can be a fantastic way to recharge your life.
 Look for success stories, biographies of successful people, etc., and see what works for you.
 You will feel better right away.

 Starting your day with Bible reading and prayer will also greatly improve your day and help you change negative thoughts into positive thoughts.

 Your next step is to limit the amount of TV you watch.
 A recent study showed that 78% of the people watching TV are not interested in the program they are watching at any given time.
 Chances are that watching TV may make you feel bored or even stop you from doing more enjoyable activities.

 Prime time is the period when most people are watching TV—you can make it your prime time by turning off the TV and using that time to move your life ahead.